Global Delta App

 Most vacancies are listed here, but other opportunities may exist.
 Contact us if you're interested.

 Born and raised in Texas, I earned a Bachelor's degree in Environmental Science from the University of Texas at Austin where I conducted research in coastal and fluvial geomorphology.
 After completing my undergraduate degree I worked as an Environmental/GIS Specialist for a civil engineering firm.
-I currently study at UNC-Chapel Hill where I use Delft3D to evaluate the response of Arctic continental shelves to a rapidly growing wave climate, focusing on potential feedbacks between shelf morphology and wave propagation toward the coast.
+I studied at UNC-Chapel Hill where I use Delft3D to evaluate the response of Arctic continental shelves to a rapidly growing wave climate, focusing on potential feedbacks between shelf morphology and wave propagation toward the coast.

-4th year Geology student at Florida State University, working on remote sensing of sea-level-rise driven coastal change using the Google Earth Engine.
+Kevencia was an undergraduate researcher at Florida State University, working on remote sensing of sea-level-rise driven coastal change using the Google Earth Engine.

 Jacob Harm 'Jaap' Nienhuis